fbdesignpro/sweetviz/README.md

 ```
 pip install sweetviz
 ```
+#### Installation issues & fixes
+In some rare cases, users have reported errors such as `ModuleNotFoundError: No module named 'sweetviz'` and `AttributeError: module 'sweetviz' has no attribute 'analyze'`.
+In those cases, we suggest the following:
+- Make sure none of your scripts are named `sweetviz.py`, as that interferes with the library itself.
+Delete or rename that script (and any associated `.pyc` files), and try again.
+- Try uninstalling the library using `pip uninstall sweetviz`, then reinstalling
+- The issue may stem from using multiple versions of Python, or from OS permissions.
+The following Stack Overflow articles have resolved many of these issues reported: [Article 1](https://stackoverflow.com/questions/32680081/importerror-after-successful-pip-installation/32680082), [Article 2](https://stackoverflow.com/questions/14295680/unable-to-import-a-module-that-is-definitely-installed), [Article 3](https://stackoverflow.com/questions/44528638/after-pip-successful-installed-modulenotfounderror)
+- If all else fails, post a bug issue [here on github](https://github.com/fbdesignpro/sweetviz/issues).
+Thank you for taking the time, it may help resolve the issue for you and everyone else!
 # Basic Usage
+Creating a report is a quick 2-line process:
+1. Create a `DataframeReport` object using one of: `analyze()`, `compare()` or `compare_intra()`
-Create a `DataframeReport` object, then use a `show_xxx` function to render the report.
+2. Use a `show_xxx()` function to render the report.

-**Note: Currently the only rendering supported is to a standalone HTML file, using a "widescreen" aspect ratio (i.e. 1080p resolution or wider).** Please let me know of formats/resolutions you would like to be supported in our Discourse Forum.
+**Note: Currently the only rendering supported is to a standalone HTML file, using a "widescreen" aspect ratio (i.e. 1080p resolution or wider).** Please let me know of formats/resolutions you would like to be supported in our [ forum](https://sweetviz.fbdesignpro.com).

+## Step 1: Create the report
 There are 3 main functions for creating reports:
 - analyze(...)
 - compare(...)
 - compare_intra(...)

-## Analyzing a single dataframe (and its optional target feature)
+#### Analyzing a single dataframe (and its optional target feature)
 To analyze a single dataframe, simply use the `analyze(...)` function, then the `show_html(...)` function:
 ```
 import sweetviz as sv